Taxes: Controlling the Things You Can

 Tax season used to be my biggest nightmare.
 I felt so powerless and incapable.
 For me, only with the help of therapy, the yoga mat and personal development recovery work did I start to unpack why money was so painful dating back to my childhood and family of origin.
 With support, perseverance and time, I recovered from debilitating codependence, a complicated family history and financial enmeshment: enabling and dependence.
 Eventually, I learned practical skills and initiated systems for tracking expenses, maintaining monthly and annual budgets, and, perhaps most importantly, how to integrate all of that information.
 Since then, I’ve grown up and developed myself as a financially literate, self-supporting, confident and savvy woman.
 Here’s a snapshot of what I discovered about why working on taxes was so dysregulating.

 Patterns in behavioral finance are not always universal, but I invite you to explore this quick self-assessment.
 You may relate to some but not all of the following taxpayer traits on the healthy or anxiety-prone side, or you may experience challenges and breakthroughs on both sides.
 I also acknowledge that every year is different financially and emotionally, especially last year.
-My purpose is sharing these characteristics is not for you to judge yourself, or others, but to guide you in expanding your self-awareness and money consciousness and, of course, to offer support, choices and tools for change.
+My purpose in sharing these characteristics is not for you to judge yourself, or others, but to guide you in expanding your self-awareness and money consciousness and, of course, to offer support, choices and tools for change.

 Healthy Taxpayers Tend To: